brinthas/image_search_engine/README.md

 •	A backend server that handles preprocessing, embedding generation, similarity search, and filtering.

 CLIP is used to generate feature embeddings for both images and text, while FAISS allows for fast approximate nearest-neighbor search.
-The backend also applies a simple text filtering system to block inappropriate queries using a configurable banned word list.
+The backend could be used to apply simple text filtering system to block inappropriate queries using a configurable banned word list.
 Project Directory Structure

 `repo/`